-With its wealth of beaches, some wonderful countryside and a whole host of great day trips that’ll make any holiday memorable, Somerset makes a great destination for families with kids of all ages.
+With its wealth of beaches, fantastic countryside and a whole host of great day trips that’ll make any holiday memorable, Somerset makes an excellent destination for families with kids of all ages.
 We’ve listed our top 7 family holiday activities in Somerset below, from adventurous escapades to more relaxed day trips that’ll give mum and dad a bit of a break.
 And don’t forget, our range of luxury holidays homes and cottages in Somerset make the ideal place to stay!

 1. All aboard the West Somerset Railway